kjosib/booze-tools/docs/source/index.rst

    but there are some rough edges.
 Some APIs may change, but the general concept to keep the grammar definition independent of the target-language is not going anywhere.
-   (In concept, this should allow a compiler, a pretty-printer, and an IDE to all run from the same grammar defintion.)
+   (In concept, this should allow a compiler, a pretty-printer, and an IDE to all run from the same grammar definition.)
    It's used in a few different projects and generates feedback.

 .. toctree::